 What Else Did Jerry Springer Do?

 Springer utilized his hosting ability for a variety of TV and stage roles throughout his career.
 He helmed the NBC performance competition America’s Got Talent during its second and third seasons, replacing Regis Philbin.
+Springer also hosted a live stage version of the The Price Is Right, emceed two Miss World and one Miss Universe pageants, and appeared as a guest host for WWE programming, including episodes of RAW in 2010 and 2014.

 He tried his hand at game shows as well, hosting the dating competition Baggage for three seasons starting in 2010.
 The show featured a contestant vying for a date with three potential matches, who revealed progressively more weird and salacious things about themselves during the episode.
-Springer also hosted a live stage version of the The Price Is Right.

-Springer also competed in the Dancing With the Stars ballroom, appearing on the third season in 2006 and on stage as the “Beetle” on The Masked Singer in 2022.
-He emceed two Miss World and one Miss Universe pageants and appeared as a guest host for WWE programming, including episodes of RAW in 2010 and 2014.
+Springer’s involvement with reality TV competitions wasn’t limited to host.
+He competed in the Dancing With the Stars ballroom, appearing on the third season in 2006 and on stage as the “Beetle” on The Masked Singer in 2022.

 Springer was also an actor, often playing himself in cameos.
 This was the case for television series The Simpsons, Married… with Children, Roseanne, The X-Files, and Sabrina the Teenage Witch.
-He also appeared in the films Austin Powers: The Spy Who Shagged Me (1999) and Kissing a Fool (1998), as well as a starring role in the 1998 film Ringmaster.
+He also appeared in the movies Austin Powers: The Spy Who Shagged Me (1999) and Kissing a Fool (1998), as well as a starring role in the 1998 film Ringmaster.
 Springer played talk show host Jerry Farrelly, essentially a fictionalized version of himself.